biocorecrg/nextflow-course-2025-spring/docs/containers.rst

 .. code-block:: console

-  docker build -t mytestimage .
+  docker build -t mytestimage-$USER .
   # Same as:
-  docker build -t mytestimage:latest .
+  docker build -t mytestimage-$USER:latest .

 * IMPORTANT: Avoid contexts (directories) over-populated with files (even if not actually used in the recipe).
 In order to avoid that some directories or files are inspected or included (e.g, with COPY command in Dockerfile), you can use .dockerignore file to specify which paths should be avoided.
 More information at: https://codefresh.io/docker-tutorial/not-ignore-dockerignore-2/

+* NOTE: We use $USER bash env variable for avoiding conflicts between different users in the same machine.
+This is a common practice in HPC environments.

 The last line of installation should be **Successfully built ...**: then you are good to go.